Struct DeviceManager

 §Arguments

-• id: The id of the device to borrow.
+• name: The name of the device.

 §Returns